 WHAT WE’RE DOING!

-Yorkshire Wildlife Park Foundation are proud supporters of the Amur Leopard and Tiger Alliance (ALTA), a charity committed to the conservation of both Amur Leopards and Tigers in Eastern Russia.
+Yorkshire Wildlife Park Foundation are proud supporters of the WildCats Alliance, a charity committed to the conservation of both Amur Leopards and Tigers in Eastern Russia.

 INTERNATIONAL BREEDING PROGRAMME

-Yorkshire Wildlife Park in association with Yorkshire Wildlife Park Foundation and ALTA are part of an international breeding programme, with an aim to reintroduce offspring back into the wild.
+Rangers at Yorkshire Wildlife Park regularly hold fundraising collections at talks at Leopard Heights, where YWP’s Amur Leopards Drake and Freya are part of an international breeding programme, with the ultimate aim of reintroducing offspring back into the wild.
 On the 28th June 2015, Yorkshire Wildlife Park welcomed the birth of two Amur leopard cubs, Anadyr and Teva.
-These cubs and their parents, Drake and Freya, could be critical in an international plan to reintroduce them back into the native habitat.
+These cubs have now moved to other collections in France and the US to play their own part in this critical breeding programme.

-Conditions have stabilised and the Amur Tiger and Leopard Alliance (ALTA) recently announced plans for a re-introduction in the Lazovsky Nature Reserve in Southern Sikhote Alin, an area where leopards disappeared approximately 30 years ago.
+Conditions have stabilised and the WildCats Alliance recently announced plans for a re-introduction in the Lazovsky Nature Reserve in Southern Sikhote Alin, an area where leopards disappeared approximately 30 years ago.
 Improved conservation efforts in Russia and China combined with an increase in the leopards’ traditional prey of sika deer has provided confidence that a new population numbers could rise over the next 15 years.

 YWPF also fund imperative monitoring of leopard populations across Far East Russia.
-ALTA have been successfully monitoring Amur leopard populations using camera traps since 2003, utilising the camera traps to identify leopard individuals by their unique pelage characteristics.
-This allows ALTA to monitor individual leopards over many years, estimate population density and trends over time and understand the rates of population turnover.
+WildCats have been successfully monitoring Amur leopard populations using camera traps since 2003, utilising the camera traps to identify leopard individuals by their unique pelage characteristics.
+This allows WildCats to monitor individual leopards over many years, estimate population density and trends over time and understand the rates of population turnover.